2022 Liège–Bastogne–Liège

-The 2022 Liège–Bastogne–Liège was a Belgian road cycling one-day race that took place on 24 April 2022 and was won by Remco Evenepoel.
+The 2022 Liège–Bastogne–Liège was a one-day Belgian road cycling race that took place on 24 April 2022 and was won by Remco Evenepoel.
 It was the 108th edition of Liège–Bastogne–Liège and the 17th event of the 2022 UCI World Tour.

 Teams

 Twenty-five teams were invited to the race, including all nineteen UCI WorldTeams and six UCI ProTeams.